 Trade minister unveils plan to make UK export 'superpower'

-The country, which is set to leave the European Union in March next year, will aim to increase exports as a proportion of GDP by five percentage points over the long-term, he announced.
+The country, which is set to leave the European Union in March next year, will aim to increase exports as a proportion of GDP by 5 percentage points over the long term.

-Britain sold a record £620 billion (S$1.08 trillion) of goods and services overseas in 2017, accounting for 30 per cent of GDP, boosted by the recent weakness in the value of the pound.
+Britain sold a record £620 billion (S$1 trillion) of goods and services overseas in 2017, accounting for 30 per cent of GDP, boosted by the recent weakness in the value of the pound.

 The government and business groups believe it can raise this proportion to 35 per cent.

-"UK businesses are superbly placed to capitalise on the rapid changes in the global economic environment and I believe the UK has the potential to be a 21st century exporting superpower," Mr Fox told a business audience in London.
+"UK businesses are superbly placed to capitalise on the rapid changes in the global economic environment and I believe the UK has the potential to be a 21st century exporting superpower," said Mr Fox.

 Opposition Liberal Democrat leader Vince Cable, a former business minister, called Tuesday's target unveiling "meaningless" in the current climate.